realitymod/Manual/en/the_basics.md

 CSB from truck being deployed.
 {% endfigure %}

 In some cases multiple CSBs are required to span the complete distance.
-In such situations, you're required to drive to the end of the incomplete bridge and deploy a new CSB and repeat untill its finish.
+In such situations, you're required to drive to the end of the incomplete bridge and deploy a new CSB and repeat until its finish.

+You may encounter different scenarios when it comes to bridges and CSB deployment, shown in the next image:
+1. This large concrete bridge is destroayble and a CSB can be deployed on it \(marked by a single bridge icon\).
+2. This small rock bridge is destroyable but CSBs can't be deployed on it \(no bridge marking\).
+3. And lastly at this location a double CSB can be deployed \(double bridge marking\).

+{% figure "../assets/bridges2.png" %}
+Different types of bridges (icons are not to scale).
+{% endfigure %}

 ## _Battlefield Navigation_ {#battlefield-navigation}